jeroenraven/docs.particular.net/samples/servicecontrol/adapter-sqlserver/sample.md

 The Sales and Shipping endpoints use separate databases and their transports are configured in the [multi-instance](/nservicebus/sqlserver/deployment-options.md#modes-overview-multi-instance) mode using the topology definition from the `Connections` class.

-The business endpoints include a database failure simulation mode (toggled by pressing `f`) which can be used to generate failed messages for demonstrating message retry functionality.
+The business endpoints include database failure simulation mode (toggled by pressing `f`) which can be used to generate failed messages for demonstrating message retry functionality.

 The Shipping endpoint has the Heartbeats plug-in installed to enable uptime monitoring via ServicePulse.